Gluten-Free Pumpkin Cookies

 • Preheat the oven to 350°F.

 • In a small bowl add the baking soda to canned pumpkin, stir to combine and set aside.
 The key to this recipe is the chemical reactions between the pumpkin and baking soda.
-Allowing the pumpkin and baking soda to sit for at least 2 minutes before adding it to the rest of your ingredients is key to what makes these gluten-free cookies so light and fluffy.
+Allowing the pumpkin and baking soda to sit for at least 2 minutes before adding it to the rest of your ingredients is what makes these cookies so light and fluffy.

 • In a large bowl cream the butter and granulated sugar together.